Minnesota American Indian Institute on Alcohol and Drug Studies Conference (MAIIADS)

 - Strengthen connections among prevention programs throughout the Native American Nations.

 Click the link below for information on this year’s Joining Voices conference and to register to attend.
+Conference agenda, registration details, and related information for the 2018 will be posted as soon as it is available.

 The Cultural Awareness, Respect and Engagement (CARE) committee is a campus-wide initiative which focuses on promoting full inclusion of all peoples and creating an environment where racial and cultural differences are seen as assets.
 The committee sponsors several free community events throughout the year.
 We hope you will join us for an event on campus.